ModellingWebLab/deployment/README.md

 LOGOUT_REDIRECT_URL = '/weblab/'
 ```

+Note that you will need to set up the appropriate proxying *outside* the Web Lab deployment so that requests to your sub-URL come through to the nginx server used by Web Lab.
+Such configuration is outside the scope of this guide.

 ### Using Vagrant

 Version 2.2 of Vagrant is required for this.
 We recommend using the VirtualBox provider with it.